divelab/DIG/README.md

 The key difference with current graph deep learning libraries, such as PyTorch Geometric (PyG) and Deep Graph Library (DGL), is that, while PyG and DGL support basic graph deep learning operations, DIG provides a unified testbed for higher level, research-oriented graph deep learning tasks, such as graph generation, self-supervised learning, explainability, and 3D graphs.

+If you are working or plan to work on research in graph deep learning, DIG enables you to develop your own methods within our extensible framework, and compare with current baseline methods using common datasets and evaluation metrics without extra efforts.

 ## Overview

 It includes unified implementations of **data interfaces**, **common algorithms**, and **evaluation metrics** for several advanced tasks.
 Our goal is to enable researchers to easily implement and benchmark algorithms.
 Currently, we consider the following research directions.